ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 # Unidimensional Kalman Filter Simulation
-This is a web application for executing simulations with the Kalman filter and, for simplicity, only one-dimensional systems are considered.
+This is a web application designed for Kalman filter simulations: for simplicity, only one-dimensional systems are considered.

 The Kalman filter is a sequential estimation process that provides an optimal estimate of the evolution of a system, given noisy measurements and a limited knowledge about the system.
-The standard filter is designed for linear systems and is now widely used in many different applications, including Tracking Targets, navigation systems and much more.
+The standard filter is designed for use in linear systems and is widely used in many different applications, including Tracking Targets, navigation systems and much more.

 ## Getting started